sathya-pramodh/linux-mcsr/doc/boat-eye.md

 - The zoom overlay for pixel counting could also be setup the same way as Windows by using the method for non-Julti macros (using a screen capture on OBS).
 - However, this version of the Tall Macro doesn't support moving the projector under the Tall Minecraft Window and displaying it alongside.
 But it is possible to have another screen where it is always open and just peeking over at that to count pixels.
 - Congratulations!
 We have successfully setup boat eye on Linux!
-Go [here](https://github.com/sathya-pramodh/linux-mcsr/blob/main/doc/post-install.md#modcheck) to continue with the post install setup.